Hamody229/MIAturtlebot-/README.md

 git clone https://github.com/ROBOTIS-GIT/turtlebot3.git

 ```
--Open the URDF File: Use a text editor to open the .urdf file you downloaded.
+- Open the URDF File: Use a text editor to open the .urdf file you downloaded.
 Look for the <sensor> tags that define your IMU sensors.
--change this values due to the noise you want to add
+- change this values due to the noise you want to add
 ```
  <type>gaussian</type>
       <rate>